wethod/learning-center-source/content/pipeline/index.md

 {{< img-center src="/uploads/2018/08/30/project_timeline.gif" >}}

-Add to Timeline all the activities you think are important to record, like:
+Add to Timeline all the activities you think are important to remember like:

 * **Calls**
 * **Emails** with addressee, text and files attached.